-Government’s ‘How to Rent’ guide updated following the introduction of the tenant fee ban: ensure you are compliant
+Government’s ‘How to Rent’ guide updated following the recent legislative changes: ensure you are compliant

 Since October 2018, all landlords and letting agents that wish to serve their tenants with a Section 21 or ‘no fault’ eviction must:

 - Ensure that they have issued the latest version of the Government’s ‘How to rent: the checklist for renting in England’ guide

 - Provide tenants with the property’s energy performance certificate (unless the property isn’t required to have one)

 - Provide tenants with the current gas safety certificate for the property

 - Provide tenants with the prescribed information relating to the protection of their deposit (which must be protected)

 - Where necessary provide a copy of the licence to all the property’s tenants

 Failure to issue tenants with the latest version of the guide means landlords will be unable to serve a Section 21 notice on their tenants.

 Get a quote online in under 4 minutes